combinators/expression-problem/README.md

 ## Installation

 Once you have cloned this repository (branch `firstVersion`) you will need to make sure that you have a working Scala Built Tool (SBT) installation.
-If your installation is older than SBT 1.8.2, you will need a JDK 1.8 installation.
+You should have a working JDK installation that is `1.8` and `11`; it should also work with JDK `17`.

 On a Windows PC, for example, you would issue the following commands.
 Note that to eliminate spaces in the Path names, use the old DOS-style option to replace "Program Files (x86)" with either progra~2, if the path